Intelligence leaders testify after 'unprecedented' Russian hacking attack

 Clapper said he didn't want to answer because it touched on sources and methods in the classified hacking report.
 The report will also include a motivation for Putin's actions, Clapper told lawmakers.

-Last week, facing mounting pressure to respond to the Russian hacking or the U.S. election campaign, the Obama administration announced retaliatory steps against Russia for its interference in American elections.
+Last week, facing mounting pressure to respond to the Russian hacking of the U.S. election campaign, the Obama administration announced retaliatory steps against Russia for its interference in American elections.

 The administration's steps included economic sanctions coordinated by the Treasury Department and expelling Russian diplomats.